 Mark Daly is the Director of Education at the McGill University Health Centre in Montreal, and previously held the position of Patient Safety Officer since the position was created in 2005.
 He joined the MUHC in 1983 after completing his training as a Registered Respiratory Therapist.
 He worked in the Department of Anesthesia for twenty years.
 Mark has worked as a Planner and Quality Advisor.
-Mark holds a faculty position in the McGill University Faculty of Medicine and Director of Faculty Development for Interprofessional Education.
+Mark is an Assistant Professor in the McGill University Faculty of Medicine and Director of Faculty Development for Interprofessional Education.
 He works with the Office of Interprofessional Education to develop and implement interprofessional courses for medical, nursing, speech language pathology, occupational and physical therapy students.

-At a national level, Mark works with the Canadian Patient Safety Institute as a faculty member for the Canadian Patient Safety Officer Course, contributor in the Delivering Patient Safety DVD learning series, member of the Safety Competencies Framework initiative, and is a Master Facilitator for the Patient Safety Education Project - Canada.
+At a national level, Mark has worked with the Canadian Patient Safety Institute as a founding faculty member for the Canadian Patient Safety Officer Course, contributor in the Delivering Patient Safety DVD learning series, member of the Safety Competencies Framework initiative, and is currently a Master Facilitator for the Patient Safety Education Project - Canada.

 Vision for patient safety in Canada:

 My vision for patient safety in Canada is one where the discourse has changed from discussing how to implement a culture of safety to how to sustain a culture of safety.
 One of the key drivers for this change centers on the synergy of the interdisciplinary team and how it can best function to minimize risk and improve patient safety.